 /a-post/#comment-12345) pointing to a specific comment, Disqus will be immediately loaded so that the reader can see the comment right away;

-My personal favorite feature is the Edit button on the toolbar under the title of each page (example).
-This was implemented in partials/article_meta.html.
+My personal favorite feature is the Edit link in the menu on the left of each page (example).
+This was implemented in partials/menu_extra.html.
 In Hugo, the templating variable

 .File.Path gives you the source path of the page, which you can use to compose a Github link for your visitors to edit the current page and submit a pull request to you on Github.
 This is not too difficult to implement when your website is pure Markdown.
 However, if you generated a page from R Markdown instead, you will have to be careful enough to point the source to the